jamesWith/copernicus-tides-to-GRIB/README.md

 # 🌊 Tide Current Converter

 This project downloads high-resolution tidal current forecast data from the **Copernicus Marine Service**, converts the U/V vector components to knots (from m/s), and exports the result to a valid **GRIB2** file.
-It is designed for use in marine navigation systems and chartplotters.
+While designed to help route plotting it should not be relied upon for navigation, double check the data before using it for any critical applications.

+All credit for the data used goes to [Copernicus Marine Service (CMEMS)](https://marine.copernicus.eu/).

 ---